mfkiwl/Caliptra/doc/Caliptra.md

 **Definitions**

-- **DebugLock:** Caliptra JTAG is NOT open for uController and HW debug
+- **Non-Debug:** Caliptra JTAG is NOT open for uController and HW debug
-- **DebugUnlock:** Caliptra JTAG is open for uController and HW debug
+- **Debug:** Caliptra JTAG is open for uController and HW debug
 - **Unprovisioned:** Blank/unprogrammed fuse part
 - **Manufacturing:** Device is going through manufacturing flow where High-Volume-Manufacturing (HVM) Caliptra fuses are being programmed
 - **Production:** All Caliptra’s HVM Fuses are programmed.